viamrobotics/docs/docs/how-tos/image-data.md

 {{% tablestep %}}
 **2. Capture data**

-With the data management service configured on your machine, you can continue configuring how the camera component itself captures data.
+With the data management service configured on your machine, continue configuring how the camera component itself captures data.

-In the **Data capture** panel of your camera's configuration, select **Read image** from the method selector.
+In the **Data capture** panel of your camera's configuration, select `ReadImage` from the method selector.

 Set your desired capture frequency.
 For example, set it to `0.05` to capture an image every 20 seconds.